 The whole area is dotted with limestone rock formations which add interest to walks.
 Gordale Scar is a gorge cut into the rock with waterfalls.

 The village itself is pretty in a Yorkshire way, stone buildings and even a working smithy.
 A stream runs along the main Cove Road.
-There is a car park and park centre.
+There are a couple of paid for car parks and a park centre.
+Visitors try to avoid the parking fees and park in the section of approach road to Malham without yellow lines.
+There is a small amount of parking for clients at the pubs.

 Explore other towns and villages in the Yorkshire Dales....